-- when a student wishes to modify a certificate program outlined in the calendar; - when a student wishes to amend an approved program; - when a student requests a transfer credit; - for all Senior Certificates, Certificates of Technology and National Diplomas of Technology; - for all combined Engineering Technology and Business Certificates; - whenever challenge credit is requested; - when an elective is included in a program; - when alternative courses are included in a program.
+- when a student wishes to modify a certificate program outlined in the calendar; - · when a student wishes to amend an approved program; - when a student requests a transfer credit; - for all Senior Certificates, Certificates of Technology and National Diplomas of Technology; - for all combined Engineering Technology and Business Certificates; - · whenever challenge credit is requested; - when an elective is included in a program; - · when alternative courses are included in a program.

-A student must apply for program approval in a written submission detailing the proposed courses and programs.
-Forward submissions to Student Records or the appropriate Technology department, Engineering, Business or Health Sciences (as applicable).
+A student must apply for program approval detailing the proposed courses and programs.
+Forward submissions to Student Records or the appropriate program department, Engineering, Business, Health Sciences or Trades Training (as applicable).
 Please allow 4-6 weeks for processing.

-Levels of Certification School of Business School of Engineering Technology School of Health Sciences School of Trades Training Advanced Diploma Advanced Diploma in Business Advanced Diploma in Engineering Technology Advanced Diploma in Health Science Diploma of Trades Advanced Certification · · · · Advanced Specialty Certificate Training Minimum 1900 hrs Diploma Diploma of Technology Industrial Education Dip.
-Diploma of Diploma of Technology Advanced Certificate of Trades Training Minimum 400 hrs Technology Certificate of Trades Training Minimum 600 hrs Certification Level 3 Senior Management Certificate Industrial Education Cert.
-Certificate of Technology Certificate of Technology Certification Level 2 Management Certificate Intermediate Certificate Of Technology Certificate & Health Care Mgmt Level 2 Certification Level 1 Associate Certificate Associate Certificate Health Care Mgmt Certification Level 1 & Associate Certificate
+Levels of Certification School of Business School of Engineering Technology School of Health Sciences School of Trades Training Advanced Diploma Advanced Diploma in Business Advanced Diploma in Engineering Technology Advanced Diploma in Health Science Diploma of Trades Advanced Certification Advanced Specialty Certificate Minimum 1900 hrs Diploma Diploma of Technology Industrial Education Dip.
+Diploma of Technology Advanced Certificate of Trades Training Minimum 400 brs Diploma of Technology Certificate of Trades Training Minimum 600 hrs Certification Level 3 Senior Management Certificate Industrial Education Cert.
+Certificate of Technology Certificate of Technology Certification Level 2 Management Certificate Intermediate Certificate of Technology Certificate & Health Care Mgmt Level 2 Certification Level 1 Associate Certificate Associate Certificate Health Care Mgmt Certification Level 1 & Associate Certificate a da angang sa taon ang sa S Statement of Completion & Att endance · · · · · · · · · · · · · · · · · · ·